Icelandic summer is calling you for an adventure. | Check this out!

 Rich eruptions and quite a lot of explosion activity where water was able to reach the magma and shred it even more.
 The famous Iceland volcano eruption effects were characterized by a lot of ash plumes with finer chemicals.

-From the 18th of April to the 4th of May:
+2. The 18th of April to the 4th of May

-From the 5th of May to the 17th of May:
+3. The 5th of May to the 17th of May

-Decreased upstream of magma and the smoke coming from the eruption was getting a lot smaller.
-The eruption ended in night time on the 22nd of May.
+Decreased stream of magma and the smoke coming from the eruption was getting a lot smaller.
+The eruption ended on the night of the 22nd of May.

 lava of Eyjafjallajokull volcano in Iceland